 Prioritizing Sites for Coral Reef Conservation in the U.S. Virgin Islands

-Project Status: This project began in October 2013 and is projected to be completed in October 2015
+Project Status: This project began in October 2013 and was completed in October 2015

 We are using existing and newly collected data, including local expert knowledge, to develop a map-based decision support tool to identify and prioritize the most important coral reefs for conservation consideration in the U.S. Virgin Islands, as well as to determine the relative resiliency of particular coral reefs.

 Why We Care

 Coral reef ecosystems in the U.S. Virgin Islands (USVI) have deteriorated dramatically in the past few decades, reducing the value and sustainability of ecosystem services to society.
 The problem is geographically widespread, but not all coral reefs have declined equally.
 Local resource managers, operating with limited funds, require reliable, spatially explicit, and easily interpretable data to help prioritize coral reef sites for management action.
 However, USVI currently does not have an objective decision-support framework to prioritize management sites.
 In order to undertake strategic planning in the future, as well as to enable efficient investment of conservation dollars, a way to synthesize and evaluate information is needed so that managers may identify and rank priority management areas, assess threats to those areas, and determine associated resilience.
 This framework will support the USVI government in: ocean planning, coastal development risk assessment, education and outreach, evaluation and design of marine protected areas, climate change adaptation strategy, and conservation investment decisions.

 What We Are Doing